dpaola2/RubyTalk/README.md

 # Roadmap

 1. Inspector
+2. Workspace improvements
+  - print vs do
+  - local bindings for lifetime of workspace
 2. Persistent Data
   - ability to store data in postgres and retrieve it
 3. Web Framework